Bioaccumulation: Aquatic examples

 Coastal fish (such as the smooth toadfish) and seabirds (such as the Atlantic puffin) are often monitored for heavy metal bioaccumulation.
-Methylmercury gets into freshwater systems through industrial emissions and rain.
+Methylmercury enters into freshwater systems through industrial emissions and rain.
 As its concentration increases up the food web, it can reach dangerous levels for both fish and the humans who rely on fish as a food source.

 Fish are typically assessed for bioaccumulation when they have been exposed to chemicals that are in their aqueous phases.
 Commonly tested fish species include the common carp, rainbow trout, and bluegill sunfish.
 Generally, fish are exposed to bioconcentration and bioaccumulation of organic chemicals in the environment through lipid layer uptake of water-borne chemicals.
 In other cases, the fish are exposed through ingestion/digestion of substances or organisms in the aquatic environment which contain the harmful chemicals.

 Naturally produced toxins can also bioaccumulate.
-The marine algal blooms known as "red tides" can result in local filter-feeding organisms such as mussels and oysters becoming toxic; coral reef fish can be responsible for the poisoning known as ciguatera when they accumulate a toxin called ciguatoxin from reef algae.
+Coral reef fish can be responsible for the poisoning known as ciguatera when they accumulate a toxin called ciguatoxin from the phytoplankton they consume.
 In some eutrophic aquatic systems, biodilution can occur.
 This is a decrease in a contaminant with an increase in trophic level, due to higher concentrations of algae and bacteria diluting the concentration of the pollutant.

 Wetland acidification can raise the chemical or metal concentrations, which leads to an increased bioavailability in marine plants and freshwater biota.
 Plants situated there which includes both rooted and submerged plants can be influenced by the bioavailability of metals.